 Telling yourself that your child is bound to grow out of a certain pattern of behavior may be causing you to ignore the signs of a serious issue—one that should be addressed.
 By the time your child reaches adolescence, the disorder may be too far gone.
 Now is the time for you to understand and do something about it.
 Now is the time to let What to Do About Your Troubled Child be your guide.

-Laura J. Stevens, MSci, received her master’s degree in nutrition science from Purdue University in West Lafayette, Indiana.
-Since graduation, she has worked at Purdue as a researcher, investigating the relationship between diet and health disorders.
-Apart from her work at Purdue, Laura is the author of eight books on diet, behavior, and allergies.
-Laura lives with her amazing cats, Bentley and Seis, in Lafayette, Indiana.
+Laura Stevens, MSci, received her master’s degree in nutrition science from the Department of Nutrition Science at Purdue University in West Lafayette, Indiana.
+Since graduation, she had worked at Purdue as a researcher who investigated the relationship between diet and health disorders.
+As an author of nine successful books on diet, behavior, and allergies, Laura now deals with low vision herself.
+She lives with her amazing cats, Bentley and Seis, in Lafayette, Indiana.

 Richard W. Walker, Jr., MD, MBA received his medical degree from the Albert Einstein College of Medicine in New York and completed his residency at the University of Michigan.
 He earned his MBA from the Jack Welch Management Institute.
 He has served on the faculty of the University of Texas Medical Center, and is the founder and CEO of Walker Health Care Holdings and TVP-Care, Houston-based national healthcare companies.
 In addition to being a published writer, Dr. Walker is a highly sought-after speaker.